To be. To wallow. To wonder.

 Artist: Maree Hensey

-Community Partners: Staff of DIT Early Childhood Education; Kids’ Own Publishing Partnership
+Community Partners: Staff of TU Dublin Early Childhood Education; Kids’ Own Publishing Partnership

 Medium: Process led engagement with a range of approaches and medium